 The authors of WIT occasionally discuss methodological and theological presuppositions in posts.
 To help provide greater clarity, those posts are collected here:

-- abortion academia a church that changes androcentrism art Augustine bad arguments baptism Bishops Black Theology body discipleship Elizabeth Johnson eucharist experience family Feminism feminist theology flourishing gender history Jesus Jewish-Christian relations John Paul II justice lament lgbt LGBTQ liberationist liturgical year liturgy love Mariology marriage Martin Luther King Jr Mary memory Metz mourning music Natural Family Planning natural law Obambush Orthodoxy patriarchy peace politics Pope Benedict XVI prayer Race racism rape saints sexism sexual ethics sexuality sin solidarity structural sin suffering the cross the poor Thomas Aquinas tradition trauma U.S. military violence virtue whiteness white privilege white supremacy Women's Experience women's health Women's Ordination women who are awesome
+- abortion academia androcentrism art Augustine bad arguments baptism Bishops Black Theology body discipleship Elizabeth Johnson eucharist experience family Feminism feminist theology film flourishing gender history Jesus Jewish-Christian relations John Paul II justice lament lgbt LGBTQ liberationist liturgical year liturgy love Mariology marriage Martin Luther King Jr Mary memory Metz mourning music Natural Family Planning Obambush Orthodoxy patriarchy peace politics Pope Benedict XVI prayer Race racism rape saints sexism sexual ethics sexuality sin solidarity structural sin suffering the cross the poor Thomas Aquinas tradition trauma U.S. military violence virtue war on terror whiteness white privilege white supremacy Women's Experience women's health Women's Ordination women who are awesome

 - Copyright © 2010-2013 WIT: Women In Theology Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to the individual author and WIT with appropriate and specific direction to the original content.